E. Professional Development and Training

 6.1.2 Provide status employees with the opportunity to be considered for position openings that could result in enhanced personal advancement opportunities.

-6.1.3 Advance qualified employees (especially women, minorities and those with disabilities) into executive, administrative, supervisory, and other upper-level management positions.
+6.1.3 Advance qualified employees into executive, administrative, supervisory, and other upper-level management positions.

 6.2 Criteria/Conditions.
 Departments may elect to elect exclusive internal posting of all positions when the following conditions exist:

-6.2.1 There are a sufficient number of qualified internal candidates from which to select.
+6.2.1 There are a sufficient number of qualified internal candidates from which to select, with due regard given to equal employment opportunity obligations.

-6.2.4 If these three criteria/conditions do not exist, or if, upon internal posting, no qualified candidates apply, then the department will consider external candidates.
+6.2.3 If these criteria/conditions do not exist, or if, upon internal posting, no qualified candidates apply, then the department will consider external candidates.

 6.3 Procedures.